-I’ve posted before on my Instagram stories about my Costco grocery hauls, and I wanted to write a more comprehensive blog post about the healthy and organic items I like to buy at Costco, in case you’re thinking about buying a membership or looking to branch out from your shopping list.
+This post is all about my (unsponsored) love for Costco!
+I wanted to write a comprehensive blog post about the healthy and organic items I like to buy at Costco, in case you’re thinking about buying a membership or looking to branch out from your shopping list.

 Costco is often busy, so I go in with a detailed list and shop as efficiently as I can.
-I also often go early in the morning when it opens so it’s less busy!
+I also prefer to shop right when Costco opens so it’s not too busy!

 Here are my favorite healthy Costco finds: